roboneurotest/binder-tuto/README.rst

 Few tips
 ::::::::

-Check `this repo <https://github.com/ltetrel/binder-tuto>`_, you can also find other examples there.

 If you execute your notebook before pushing it to github, any user that open the session will have a ready to play environment (without the need to re-execute the notebook).

 You can add a badge in your repository.
 When clicking to this badge, anyone can access the executable environment in an easy way !
 Just add this snippet to your README: